-- 11.1 Cleanup procedures may not be necessary for a relatively clean sample matrix.
-The cleanup procedure recommended in this method has been used for the analysis of various industrial and municipal effluents.
-If particular circumstances demand the use of an alternative cleanup procedure, the analyst must determine the elution profile and demonstrate that the recovery of each compound of interest for the cleanup procedure is no less than 85%. - 11.2 The following Florisil column cleanup procedure has been demonstrated to be applicable to the nine triazine pesticides listed in Table 3.
+11.1 Cleanup procedures may not be necessary for a relatively clean sample matrix.
+If particular circumstances demand the use of a cleanup procedure, the analyst must determine the elution profile and demonstrate that the recovery of each compound of interest for the cleanup procedure is no less than 85%.